 Podophyllin must be applied by a healthcare provider in a medical clinic once a week.
 If warts do not disappear after one treatment, the application can be repeated for a total of four times.
 The success rate of podophyllin is about 70 percent.
 The relapse rate at a three-month follow-up is quite high at 38 percent. (link) Side effects of these creams for genital warts include mild skin irritation, dryness, bleeding, peeling, tenderness, blistering, crusting, and scarring.
 Washing the skin one to four hours after applying the cream can help reduce local skin irritation.
 Some patients may experience sleep problems, nausea, vomiting, and pain during sexual intercourse with Condylox.

 Trichloroacetic acid (TCA)

-Chemical treatment with 60 to 90 percent TCA peels off layers of skin and burns off genital warts.
+Chemical treatment with 60 to 90 percent trichloroacetic acid (TCA) peels off layers of skin and burns off genital warts.
 This treatment is effective for a few, small lesions that are moist.
 This treatment must be administered by a healthcare provider.
 It can be applied internally to vaginal and anal lesions.
-It is safe to use during pregnancy. (link) It may cause skin irritation, especially at stronger concentrations.
-Studies (link) have shown that there is significantly better improvement in genital warts with TCA 80 percent compared to TCA 35 percent strength.
-A comparative study (link) of TCA and podophyllin found that results were more or less similar, but complete clearance of warts required more applications of TCA compared to podophyllin.
+It is safe to use during pregnancy.
+It may cause skin irritation, especially at stronger concentrations.
+Studies (link) have shown that there is a significantly better improvement in genital warts with TCA 80 percent compared to TCA 35 percent strength.
+A comparative study of TCA and podophyllin found that results were more or less similar, but complete clearance of warts required more applications of TCA compared to podophyllin.
 We do NOT use TCA at New York Urology Specialists as it is less effective than other less irritating treatments.